History of the Los Angeles Dodgers: The Alston years

 Despite the passage of 60-plus years since departing from Brooklyn, many in the borough, and the nation, continue efforts to encourage a move back east.
 Many of these efforts take the shape of letter writing campaigns, online petitions and nostalgic articles.
 Brooklyn Dodgers merchandise is still popular among fans as well.
 Major League Baseball estimates $9 million in sales every year.
 The Baseball Hall of Fame reports that Brooklyn photos and broadcasts are the museum's second biggest sellers behind the Yankees, eBay lists close to 1,000 items a day relating to the Brooklyn Dodgers, and the Library of Congress has over 100 books on Brooklyn Dodger teams, third only to the Yankees and Red Sox.

 There were occasional attempts to move the Dodgers back to Brooklyn.
 State Senator Thomas J. Bartosiewicz tried hard to persuade them in the early 1980s, but was rebuffed.
 A stronger chance was in 1998, when the O'Malley family sold the team to Rupert Murdoch's Fox company.
 In the course of bidding, a committee convened by the City and State of New York (including Roger Kahn, author of Boys of Summer) made an offer to the club which was turned down, despite being larger than the eventual sale price.

 Former Dodger greats adorn the exterior of Dodger Stadium.

-Construction on Dodger Stadium was completed in time for Opening Day 1962.
-With its clean, simple lines and its picturesque setting amid hills and palm trees, the ballpark quickly became an icon of the Dodgers and their new California lifestyle, and it remains one of the most highly regarded stadiums in baseball even today.
-Despite the fact that the Dodgers have played in Dodger Stadium longer than they had played in Ebbets Field, the stadium remains surprisingly fresh.
-O'Malley was determined that there would not be a bad seat in the house, achieving this by cantilevered grandstands that have since been widely imitated.
-More importantly for the team, the stadium's spacious dimensions, along with other factors, gave defense an advantage over offense, and the Dodgers moved to take advantage of this by assembling a team that would excel with its pitching.
+Construction for Dodger Stadium was completed before Opening Day in 1962.
+With its simple lines and setting amid hills and palm trees, the ballpark quickly became an icon of the Dodgers and their new California lifestyle.
+O'Malley wanted to ensure all seats had a view of the field, achieving this with cantilevered grandstands.